Crime Scene Unit

 Fax: (812) 421-8154

 Crime Scene Officers’ responsibilities include identifying, processing, analyzing, documenting, and preserving evidence found at crime scenes.
-The unit is staffed with one sergeant and eight officers.
+The unit is staffed with one sergeant and nine officers.
 The main objective of the CSU is to provide court-usable evidence, documentation and testimony in -- but not limited to -- fingerprint and shoeprint impressions, bloodstain pattern analysis, photography, video analysis, and crime scene reconstruction in order to support the efforts of the various investigative units of the Evansville Police Department.

 Are the portrayals of CSI detectives on the popular television shows an accurate representation of real life investigators?